bubl-ai/bubl-ai.github.io/_posts/2024-02-25-Understanding-Vector-Databases.md

 ## What are Vector Databases?
 A Vector Database comprises data stored as mathematical representations, enabling AI models to retrieve past inputs through similarity metrics rather than exact matches, making it possible for a model to understand data contextually.
 In other words, Vector Databases empower AI models to make comparisons, recognize relationships, and understand context.

-One key advantage that positions Vector Databases as an optimal solution for Large Language Models (LLMs) is their optimization for efficiently storing and processing extensive amounts of vector dat, surpassing the capabilities of traditional databases.[^fn-nth-2]
+One key advantage that positions Vector Databases as an optimal solution for LLMs is their optimization for efficiently storing and processing extensive amounts of vector dat, surpassing the capabilities of traditional databases.[^fn-nth-2]

 ## How Vector Databases are used in RAG?